mahouboy23/IB-notes/flowchart code.md

 tags : mod cs
 ---
 Created: 2024-04-02
-use plantuml to make the diagrams, give me the complete plantuml for the flowchart diagrams and use
+use plantuml to make the diagrams, give me the complete plantuml code for the flowchart diagrams and use the plantuml Sequence Diagram and syntax to respect the norms of a computer science flowchart, use the plantuml documentation to fully is it's capabilities
 ## Login Functionality

 plaintext